stanwood/Price_Calculator_Form/README.md

-# Fooxes Price Calculator Form
+# App Development Price Calculator Form

 This form is used on Fooxes' and Stanwood's website to estimate prices.